-The engine serial number is adhered to the blower housing cover near the rear overhead valve.
+The engine serial number is stickered to the engine blower housing near the rear overhead valve cover.

 These numbers are required by the dealer to complete any Warranty process.
 No warranty will be allowed by ARGO if the VIN or ESN has been tampered with in any way.